What are babies doing at 1 month?

 It’s also important to look after yourself.
 Looking after yourself physically, mentally and emotionally is good for you, and it’s good for your baby.
 When you’re well, you can give your baby the loving attention they need to grow and thrive.
 You can also cope better if your baby is crying a lot.

-When to be concerned about newborn development
+When to be concerned about development at 1 month

 - isn’t feeding well